-Wonderfully soft and chewy Eggnog Cookies with Eggnog Cream Cheese Frosting are your favorite holiday drink in cookie form!
+Soft and chewy Eggnog Cookies with Eggnog Cream Cheese Frosting are your favorite holiday drink in cookie form!
+These are the perfect addition to your holiday cookie plates along with Nanaimo Bars, classic Raspberry Thumbprint Cookies and of course Chocolate Crinkle Cookies!

 The holidays are speedily approaching which means it’s time for eggnog!!!